 Instead of saving the configuration to a local file, you can instruct Zoom Player to use a different registry location to save its setting, so each instance uses a different location and you wont have any conflicts.

 Zoom Player remembers most of its settings in the Windows Registry (HKEY_CURRENT_USER\Software\VirtuaMedia\ZoomPlayer), so the next step is to tell one of the Zoom Player copies to save its settings in a different registry location.
 This is done by using any text editor to create a file named "zplayer.regpath" within one of the Zoom Player folders (doesn't matter which one as one will use the default registry location and the other with the "zplayer.regpath" file will use a new registry location).

 To specify the actual location, you need to write a line within the newly created "zplayer.regpath" file, for example:

-A third line can be used to specify which directory Zoom Player should use to store data files (skins, the default playlist,
+A third line can be used to specify which folder Zoom Player should use to store data files (skins, the default playlist, etc), for example:

 4. Single Copy, Different Configuration, Multiple Instances:

 Zoom Player keeps its decoder configuration files in a folder called "AutoMediaGraph" in the Zoom Player folder.
 In cases where you want to use the same decoding configuration, just using different Zoom Player setting, you can specify the external configuration file through the "/CONFIG" command line parameter.
 For example:

 "C:\Program Files\Zoom Player\zplayer.exe" "/config:C:\Program Files\Zoom Player\comp2.local"